 Hiroshima Toukasan Matsuri

 This annual event is a yukata festival that marks the start of summer — which is when the lighter versions of kimono are worn.
-Large crowds of over 450,000 people will gather over the three days to receive blessings at Enryu-ji Temple, and the festival runs from noon to 10 pm each day, with evenings seeing the most action.
+Large crowds of over 450,000 people will gather over the three days to receive blessings at Enryu-ji Temple.

 Chūbu events